 Head: Gastprof.
-Brian
+Brian Cody

 Without doubt, the energy question is the greatest problem that we currently face.
 The share

 and industry), this figure is actually far higher.

-It would appear that virtually over night, architects
+It would appear that virtually over night, architects have been

 This is because more precise scrutiny shows that since Le Corbusier, architects can also point to solutions for more

 of economy alone.

 The problem itself goes far beyond technical considerations.
 Good designers are in special demand

 as solutions must not only recognise, comprehend and process the cultural identity of the users and regions, but must also

 inculcate them on a content and sensory level.

 The world cannot be saved by reason and understanding, but with

 is created with an exceptional aesthetic power to convince.

 Seminars and lectures (Language: English) admintistrated

 by ED_energy design, please register here: Current teaching (Language: German).